Einstein metrics on homogeneous superspaces: Flag supermanifolds

 \subsection{Compact real forms}

 To construct a flag supermanifold $M=(G_0, \mathfrak{g})/(K_0, \mathfrak{k})$ from a given circled Dynkin diagram, we first specify the compact real form $\mathfrak{g}$.
 In the following, we recall Dynkin diagrams, star operations and compact real forms for the complex Lie superalgebras of types $A$ and $C$.
+It would be interesting to study (e.g.~using Vogan diagrams \cite{Chu13}) how the construction changes for \textit{non}-compact real forms.

 The Lie superalgebra $\mathfrak{gl}(m|n)^{\mathbb{C}}$ has a basis consisting of matrix units $E_{ij}$, $i,j\in\{1,\ldots,m+n\}$, satisfying

 where $[E_{ij}]=0$ if $i,j\leq m$ or $i,j>m$, and $[E_{ij}]=1$ otherwise.
 Let $\mathfrak{h}^{\mathbb{C}}$ be the Cartan subalgebra spanned by all diagonal matrices, and denote by $\{\varepsilon_1,\ldots,\varepsilon_{m+n}\}$ the $(\mathfrak{h}^{\mathbb{C}})^\vee$-basis where $\varepsilon_i(E_{jj})=\delta_{ij}$ for all $i,j$.
 For convenience, we introduce $\delta_{\mu}:=\varepsilon_{m+\mu}$ for each $\mu=1,\ldots,n$.